Time to Spike? Understanding the Representational Power of Spiking Neural Networks in Discrete Time: Proofs

 Since the Heaviside function takes only values $0$ or $1$, this is in turn equivalent to

 or, equivalently,

 This means that the indicator function $\indi_P$ can be written as a discrete-time LIF-SNN with $T=1$, $L=2$, and $p$ neurons in the first hidden layer.
-Note that a discrete-time LIF-SNN corresponding to the previous network can be constructed with parameters
+Note that a discrete-time LIF-SNN corresponding to the previous network can be constructed with parameters (here we consider $\beta=1$)

 For the desired function $f$, one can simply stack (the hidden layers) of each of the LIF-SNN expressing $\indi_{P_i}$, $i\in[p]$ together and set the weight matrix of the output layer to be $[f_1,\hdots,f_m]$.
 Thus, the size of the hidden layers is